-Your existing circuit will continue advertising the prefixes for Microsoft 365.
-If you want to add Azure public prefixes advertisements over the same Microsoft peering, you can create a route filter, select the services you need advertised (including the Microsoft 365 service(s) you need), and attach the filter to your Microsoft peering.
-For instructions, see Configure route filters for Microsoft peering.
+Your existing circuit continues advertising the prefixes for Microsoft 365.
+If you want to add Azure public prefixes advertisements over the same Microsoft peering, you can create a route filter, select the services you need advertised, and attach the filter to your Microsoft peering.
+For more information, see Configure route filters for Microsoft peering.

 I have Microsoft peering at one location, now I'm trying to enable it at another location and I'm not seeing any prefixes.

 Microsoft peering of ExpressRoute circuits that were configured prior to August 1, 2017 will have all service prefixes advertised through Microsoft peering, even if route filters aren't defined.

 Microsoft peering of ExpressRoute circuits that are configured on or after August 1, 2017 won't have any prefixes advertised until a route filter is attached to the circuit.
 You see no prefixes by default.